lucia15/k8-data-visualization/upwork-devs/Pappaterra-Lucia/README.md

 ## Pull Request Report

 Create a Pull Request report for all current projects by running PR_report.ipynb jupyter-notebook.
-Name, link, reviewers and creation date of each PR are listed.
+Name, link, reviewers, labels and creation date of each PR are listed.

+Don't forget to add your credential information on the config.json file!

 <a id="generate-files"></a>
 ## Generate Files needed for Visualizations and Presentations